 Since Michael Dowd’s release from prison, he has advocated against the very corruption that ruined his life.
 In 2017, Netflix produced a documentary about Dowd’s corruption scandal The Seven Five.
 And today, Michael Dowd and Adam Diaz operate a fledgling business selling cigars from the Dominican Republic branded after the 75th Precinct.

 Ken Eurell, meanwhile, spent not a single day in jail.

 After learning about Mike Dowd, read about NYPD whistleblower Frank Serpico who was shot in the face for telling the truth.
-Then, learn the true story behind the NYPD’s crazy-corrupt 77th Precinct.
+Then, learn the true story behind the NYPD’s corrupt 77th Precinct.